Motor racing-Bahrain vaccine offer taken up by some F1 team members | Health

 Motor racing-Bahrain vaccine offer taken up by some F1 team members

-Some Formula One team members, including Ferrari and Mercedes, have taken up Bahrain's offer of COVID-19 vaccinations ahead of testing and this month's season-opener despite the sport's reluctance to jump any queues.

-Italy's Gazzetta Dello Sport newspaper reported on Wednesday that 90% of Ferrari staff in Bahrain had accepted the offer of Pfizer-BioNTech vaccine on arrival.
+Most Ferrari Formula One team members have taken up Bahrain's offer of COVID-19 vaccinations ahead of testing and this month's season-opener, despite the sport's stated reluctance to jump any queues.
+The Gazzetta Dello Sport newspaper reported on Wednesday that 90% of Ferrari staff traveling to Bahrain had accepted the offer of Pfizer-BioNTech vaccine on arrival after health authorities in Italy raised no objections.

 There was no official comment from the Italian team.
-Sources at several teams told Reuters it was a matter of personal choice.
+Champions Mercedes did not comment on their employees and said it was a private matter for individuals.
+Sources at other teams took a similar approach.

+Mercedes F1 boss Toto Wolff, who has had the virus, told German reporters last week the team was neutral on the subject.
+"It is a personal decision who would like to be vaccinated and who would not and not a decision that we make as a team, in one direction or the other," said the Austrian.

 Italy has registered more than 100,000 deaths linked to COVID-19 since February last year, the second-highest toll in Europe after Britain, and the country's vaccination campaign has started slowly.
 Bahrain GP organizers last month offered jabs to all participants ahead of this weekend's testing, with a second dose delivered after the March 28 race.